jostylr/write-web/src/model.md

 to call load a lot and make it return quickly.
 We check again after the path has been normalized.
 This also allows for join tables to have funky names.

 We use a `.` in front of a table name to indicate a join table.
+If the join table does not exist and is not defined in the joins, then there will be an error in processing and the error will throw (the joins[0] will error in that case).

     if (Model.models.hasOwnProperty(table)) {
         return Model.models[table];